Cholent: Central and Eastern European

 In Italy, pasta is a common substitute for beans or rice in shabbat stews and is called "hamin macaron" when sampled in Iberia.
-The rise of Chassidism in the late 18th century popularized blackbeans in Eastern Europe as the Bal Shem Tov's favorite bean while Alastian Cholent in France featured lima beans.
+The rise of Chassidism in the late 18th century popularized black beans in Eastern Europe as the Baal Shem Tov's favorite bean while Alsatian Cholent in France featured lima beans.

 North and South America

-To honor the tradition of eggs in cholent, some American Jews long roast meatloafs for Friday night and place whole eggs to be peeled and eaten.
-The Kosher Cajun Cookbook features New Orleans style cajun food with kosher substitutes like gumbo and jambalaya.
+To honor the tradition of eggs in cholent, some American Jews long roast meatloaves for Friday night and place whole eggs to be peeled and eaten.
+The Kosher Cajun Cookbook features New Orleans-style Cajun food with kosher substitutes like gumbo and jambalaya.
 Puerto Rican hamin is considered a stewed "arroz con pollo."

-Shabbat stews and gentiles

-Ancient and medieval literary sources

-Philosophers and historians, during the late Talmudic era such as Josephus, Philo, Strabo, Tacitus, and Luke provide inklings of Jewish history by the Roman period but do not mention cholent or similar variations of shabbat stews by name.